artiphilcial/tsystems-handson-2511/0_prerequisites/setup_IBM_account.md

 ### 2. Share Your Email Address

-Share your email address with an IMBer to receive access to the IBM Cloud account.
+Share your email address with an IMBer to receive access to the IBM Cloud account, if not already done so.
+This should be the same you used for your IBM ID.

 ### 3. Accept the TechZone Invitation